 Through her own family’s story–which is far from perfect–Welch shares how they learned the surprising truth that giving our kids the world looks different than what you’d expect.
 Each chapter inspired and equipped me with ways to cultivate a Jesus-centered home where a spirit of genuine appreciation lives.
 I walked away not feeling like a parenting failure but instead with my eyes opened to a big need in our family and with a list of ideas to work on over time.

 As I write this a few months after reading the book, I’m struck by the fact that God has already started to change the air in our home.
 My kids are saying unprompted “thank yous” more.
 They got their first job (hanging coupons on doors) and have been excited to give at church for the first time.
 And I’ve watched my 3rd grader’s attitude begin to shift toward loving and serving his siblings more.
 Oh, don’t you worry, we’ve still got our share of sin that abounds!
 But, I’m more convinced than ever that saying “no” can lead to life’s biggest “yes”.

-Check back in tomorrow for my post called 10 Ways to Cultivate Grateful Hearts in Your Kids and join me on this parenting path to life’s biggest “yes”.
+For ideas to apply this book’s premise right now, check out my post called 10 Ways to Cultivate Grateful Hearts in Your Kids and join me on this parenting path to life’s biggest “yes”.